Updated: Sep 28, 2022

 Note: We're exploring specific, individual biases, how they show up in our lives/workplaces, and what we can do about it.
-Check out the full list at the bottom of this blog.
+There have been over 180 cognitive biases identified.
+Read the following blogs to explore specific, individual biases, how they show up in our lives/workplaces, and what we can do about it.

 We should all be clapping.
 I'm biased.
 You're biased.
 If you have a brain, you have bias.
 It's part of being human.